-“I’m Able To Convey My Vision And Plan Clearly, But Often My Team Just Doesn’t Get It” (Lesson 8)
+“I’m Able To Convey My Vision And Plan Clearly, But Often My Team Just Doesn’t Get It” (Chapter 8)

 I often find that executives and team leaders use a common saying when working on projects they understand but have difficulty explaining, this being “isn’t it obvious.”